webrecorder/browsertrix-old/README.md

 The seed urls for the crawl should be provided in the `seed_urls` list.

-The `cache` option specifies cacheing options for a crawl, and defaults to `always`, which should limit duplicate urls in a single browser session. `default` uses default cacheing for a page, and `never` disables all cacheing for all urls, resulting in a new fetch every time.
+The `cache` option specifies cacheing options for a crawl, with available options:
+- `always` -- Strict cacheing via `Cache-Control` on almost every resource to limit duplicate urls in a single browser session (default option when omitted)
+- `default` -- Keep default cacheing for a page
+- `never` -- disables all cacheing for all urls.

-All example crawl configs are available in: [sample_crawl_specs](sample_crawl_specs/)
+All example crawl configs demonstrating these options are available in: [sample_crawl_specs](sample_crawl_specs/)

 ### In-Page Behaviors